carla-simulator/carla/Docs/large_map_import.md

 # Import/Package a Large Map

 Large maps generated in RoadRunner can be imported into the source build of CARLA and packaged for distribution and usage in a CARLA standalone package.
-The process is very simlar to that of normal maps with the addition of specific nomenclature for tiles and batch importing.
+The process is very simlar to that of standard maps with the addition of specific nomenclature for tiles and batch importing.

 - [__Files and folders__](#files-and-folders)
 - [__Create the JSON description (Optional)__](#create-the-json-description-optional)